kunalms/SOS-app/README.md

 Install the dependencies and devDependencies for both backend and frontend and start the server.

-For running the code (recomeneded way to run the application)
+For running the code (recommended way to run the application)

 ```sh
 $ cd <root folder>